-This Qualifying Explanatory Statement (QES) contains all the required information on the carbon neutrality for Tata Consultancy Services Limited's (TCS) operations in Latin America.
+This Qualifying Explanatory Statement (QES) contains all the required information on the carbon neutrality for Tata Consultancy Services Limited's (TCS) operations in Europe region.
 If provided with any information affecting the validity of the following statements, this document will be updated accordingly to reflect the status regarding carbon neutrality where the claims are being made.

 TCS is committed to reducing the impact on the environment from its operations proactively by setting targets and driving initiatives at strategic as well as operational levels.
 TCS had the target to reduce its Scope 1 + Scope 2 carbon footprint (per capita) by 50% over the baseline year of 2007-08 by 2020.
 We achieved this target in Mar 2018 due to our commitment to drive change.
 The Company has set a new carbon reduction target to reduce absolute Scope 1 + Scope 2 greenhouse gas emissions by 70% by 2025 over a 2016 base year.
-TCS has achieved this target ahead of planned timelines by reducing 71% (in FY23) and 80% (in FY24) of its Scope 1 & 2 emissions against 2016 baseline levels.
-TCS has committed to achieve net-zero emissions by 2030.
+It aspires to achieve net-zero emissions by 2030.
 Key strategies include energy efficiency across operations, expanded use of renewable energy sources, working with supply chain partners to reduce value chain emissions, and optimizing business air travel and employee commutes.
-Since TCS India operations contribute the most to our carbon footprint (TCS India represents 78% of our people footprint and 96% of carbon footprint across Scope 1 and 2 in FY24) these initiatives are taken up initially in India and will be gradually replicated in our overseas operations based on feasibility.
+Since TCS India operations contribute the most to our carbon footprint (TCS India represents 87% of our people footprint and 97% of carbon footprint in FY23) these initiatives are taken up initially in India and will be gradually replicated in our overseas operations based on feasibility.
 Most of the locations in overseas geographies are put up in leased / multitenant facilities.

-Organizational Details
+2. Organizational Details